ctjandra/ddopt-cut/README.md

 The code is in the directory `ddopt`.
 To compile it, follow these steps:

 1. Ensure you have all dependencies: CPLEX 12.6 (other versions may work) and a C++ compiler.
-Boost is used but it is included in `boost_deps.tar.gz`, which is automatically unpacked by the Makefile.
+Boost is used but it is included in `ddopt/deps/boost_deps.tar.gz`, which is automatically unpacked by the Makefile.
 The boost license file is within the package.

 2. Configure the CPLEX path by opening the `Makefile` file and setting the variable `BASEILOGDIR` to the path where CPLEX is installed in your machine.